firebase/firebase-js-sdk/docs-devsite/functions.functionserror.md

 {% endcomment %}

 # FunctionsError class
-An explicit error that can be thrown from a handler to send an error to the client that called the function.
+An error returned by the Firebase Functions client SDK.

 See [FunctionsErrorCode](./functions.md#functionserrorcode) for full documentation of codes.